 Vacation Rental Price Information in Florida

-Rental Availability Information in Florida
+Rental availability information in Florida

 Find out the percentage of available rentals in Florida with the graph above.
-The week with the highest booking rate in the next 12 months is in June (6/29 - 7/6), where 69% of the vacation rentals are booked.
-August (8/31 - 9/7) has got the highest percentage of available rentals.
+The week with the least available rentals is in August (8/31 - 9/7), with only 30% of the rentals available.
+Conversely, it is in December (12/2 - 12/9) that the highest percentage of rentals are available.

 The Weather in Florida